somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 In this section we'll explain the different ingest phases and how nodes participate.

-## Parsing, Digest and Storage
+## Parse, Digest and Archive

-There are three phases a (bulk of) incoming data goes through:
+There are three phases a incoming data goes through:

 <figure>
 {{<mermaid align="center">}}